shkamiya/akorn/README.md

 # akorn
-Reproducing code for the work: Artificial Kuramoto Oscillatory Neurons
+Reproducing code for the work: Artificial Kuramoto Oscillatory Neurons.
+Code will be public soon.